-What I learned from life coaching is simple and amazing and can change your life.
-This little trick helped me reduce my stress level and enlarged my world of opportunities.
-When I share this tip with people they are dumbfounded by the simplicity of AND.
-It is a step process which can take less than a month to realize the huge benefit from the power of AND.
+What I learned from life coaching is simply amazing and can change your life.
+This little trick can help you reduce your stress level and enlarge the world of opportunities.
+When I share this tip with people they are amazed by the simplicity of AND.
+It is a 4 step process that can take less than a month to realize the huge benefit from the power of AND.

 - Week one.
 Practice mindfulness (sometime called awareness training) for at least a total of six minutes a day for one week.
-You can break this up into three bite size pieces by focusing in two minute chunks.
+You can break this up into three bite-size pieces by focusing in two-minute chunks.
 You can do anything for two minutes!!
 Right?
-Pick a few ordinary tasks or behaviors and bring your full attention into the task such as brushing your teeth, engaging your five senses while you are at work or on lunch, or noticing how you are sitting or standing right now.
+Pick a few ordinary tasks or behaviors and bring your full attention to the task such as brushing your teeth, engaging your five senses while you are at work or on lunch, or noticing how you are sitting or standing right now.

 - The third week.
 When you notice your language is peppered with either or substitute the word AND and say the sentence again.
 Did you notice the difference?
 Is there a difference?
 What is the difference?
 Pay close attention to your feelings and your stress level (tug of war).
 Here is an example: “Either I love my uncle or I can’t stand him because he is overbearing.”
 Now let’s substitute AND.
 “I love my uncle and he is overbearing which I don’t like.”
 If you did not notice anything that is great too.
 The important behavior is you noticing you did not notice a difference.
 Keep noticing.